MoonWalker440/Music-Megathread/README.md

 - [Melodfy](https://github.com/HemantKArya/Melodfy) - Powered Piano Audio to MIDI Converter

+- [Remusic](https://remusic.ai/en) - Explore the future of AI-generated music with Remusic, the revolutionary AI music generator designed to transform how you make, create, and enjoy music.

 ### ▷ Audio Editing

 - [Tenacity](https://tenacityaudio.org) - It's an easy-to-use, cross-platform multi-track audio editor/recorder for Windows, Linux, and other operating systems